AdobeDocs/analytics-platform.en/help/getting-started/aa-to-cja.md

 Adobe has published [updated best practices for Marketing Channel implementation](https://experienceleague.adobe.com/docs/analytics/components/marketing-channels/mchannel-best-practices.html).
 These updated recommendations  help you make the most of the capabilities already in Adobe Analytics with Attribution IQ.
 They will also set you up for success when transitioning to Customer Journey Analytics.

-### 4. Decide on using Analytics Source Connector vs. Experience Platform SDKs {#connector-vs-sdk}
+### 4. Decide on using Analytics source connector vs. Experience Platform SDKs {#connector-vs-sdk}

-Adobe Analytics customers can easily leverage their report suites in the Adobe Experience Platform and Customer Journey Analytics using the Analytics Source Connector.
-For information on using the Analytics Source Connector, see the quick start guide on how to [ingest data from Adobe Analytics and use it in Customer Journey Analytics](../data-ingestion/analytics.md).
+Adobe Analytics customers can easily leverage their report suites in the Adobe Experience Platform and Customer Journey Analytics using the Analytics source connector.
+For information on using the Analytics source connector, see the quick start guide on how to [ingest data from Adobe Analytics and use it in Customer Journey Analytics](../data-ingestion/analytics.md).
 Also see [Create an Adobe Analytics source connection in the UI](https://experienceleague.adobe.com/docs/experience-platform/sources/ui-tutorials/create/adobe-applications/analytics.html?lang=en) for more information.

 As [Experience Edge](https://experienceleague.adobe.com/docs/experience-platform/edge/home.html) data collection evolves, you will likely migrate to either the [Adobe Experience Platform Web SDK](https://experienceleague.adobe.com/docs/web-sdk.html) or [Adobe Experience Platform Mobile SDK](https://experienceleague.adobe.com/docs/mobile.html) with the Adobe Experience Platform Edge Network.
 While a typical implementation of the SDKs will send data into Adobe Analytics, a new opportunity presents itself for sending data directly to Adobe Experience Platform.
 It can then be ingested into Customer Journey Analytics, while also maintaining data sent to Adobe Analytics.